th2-net/th2-docs/content/common/cookbook/chain-verification.md

 Similarly, **check1** begins verification at `checkpoint2` and identifies Message 7 and Message 8.
 In each case of successful order message verification, the user is notified accordingly.

-However, message 6 was not identified.
+In our example, however, Message 6 is not identified.
 Message 6 is a response from the system that was not expected by the user and therefore was not identified by the first `CheckSequenceRuleRequest`.
 Moreover, because **check1** identifies message 6 as `checkpoint2` it was not checked by the second `CheckSequenceRuleRequest`.